CrystalF042/agentic-system/README.md

 authority.
 Every number is computed by deterministic code; language models are used only where language is the actual problem.

-**Its most unusual property is that it declines to produce an opinion on most days.**
-In an expanded scan across five semiconductor names, most names produced zero substantive events after deduplication and the system abstained on them.
-Abstention is the common outcome, and it is the design rather than a failure mode.

 > **Not investment advice.** Research and paper portfolios only.
 No broker
 > integration, no order routing.
 See [Scope and limits](#scope-and-limits).